syedfa/apptentive-documentation/using_apptentive/android/testing.md

-# Testing Your Apptentive integration
+# Testing Your Apptentive Integration

+This document will help you verify that **Events** and **Interactions** have been properly configured within your app.

 ### Dedicated Test API Token